 Practical supports that impact day to day living for people living with HIV/AIDS are a core outcome of many PWA services, and we specifically highlight financial assistance and food within the practical supports category.

-We partially reimburse people for the purchase of:
+We partially reimburse people for the purchase of expenses such as:

 - Uninsured prescription medication,